DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-6-ect-ideas-for-observation.md

 Focus your observations for this module on the following things:

-- How pupils respond to teachers’ behaviours.
+- How pupils respond to teachers' behaviours.
 - How teaching assistants and teachers work effectively together.

 For each observation, write down: